Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## General Protocol Requirements ## {#general_Protocol_Requirements_p1}

-     1. The ingest source SHOULD start by sending an HTTP POST request with the init fragment by using the POSTURL
+     1. The ingest source SHALL start by sending an HTTP POST request with the init fragment "ftyp" and "moov" by using the POSTURL
         This can help the ingest source
         to quickly detect whether the
         publishing point is valid,
         and if there are any authentication
         or other conditions required.
-     2. The ingest source MUST initiate a media ingest connection by POSTING the
+     #2.
+The ingest source MUST initiate
+     #   a media ingest connection by POSTING the
-        CMAF header or boxes "ftyp" and "moov" after step 1
+     #   CMAF header or boxes  after step 1
-     3. The encoder or ingest source SHOULD use chunked transfer encoding option of the HTTP POST command [[!RFC2626]] as it might be difficult to predict the entire content length of the fragment.
-This can also be used for example to support use cases that require low latency.
+     3. The ingest source SHOULD use the chunked transfer encoding option of the HTTP POST command [[!RFC2626]] when the content length is unknown at the start of transmission or to support use cases that require low latency
-     4. If the HTTP POST request terminates or times out with a TCP error prior to the end of the stream, the encoder MUST issue a new connection, and follow the preceding requirements.
-Additionally, the encoder MAY resend the previous fragment that was already sent again.
+     4. If the HTTP POST request terminates or times out with a TCP error prior to the end of the stream, the ingest source MUST establish a new connection, and follow the preceding requirements.
+Additionally, the ingest source MAY resend the fragment in which the timeout or TCP error occured.
-     5. The ingest source MUST handle any error or failed authentication responses received from the media processing entity, by issueing a new connection and following the preceding requirements including retransmitting the ftyp and moov boxes or the CMAF track header.
+     5. The ingest source MUST handle any error responses received from the media processing entity, by establishing a new connection and following the preceding requirements including retransmitting the ftyp and moov boxes or the CMAF track header.
-     6. In case the [=live stream event=] is over the ingest source should signal the stop by transmitting an empty [=mfra=] box towards the media processing entity.
+     6. In case the [=live stream event=] is over the ingest source SHALL signal the stop by transmitting an empty [=mfra=] box towards the media processing entity.
-        After that it SHALL send an empty HTTP chunk, Wait for the HTTP response and finally close the TCP session with FIN when this response is received
+        After that it SHALL send an empty HTTP chunk, Wait for the HTTP response and finally close the TCP session with FIN
+        when this response is received
      7. The [=Ingest source=] SHOULD use a separate TCP connection for ingest of each different track
-     8. The [=Ingest source=] MAY use a separate relative path in the POST_URL for ingest of each different track by appending a relative path to the POST_URL
+     8. The [=Ingest source=] MAY use a separate relative path in the POST_URL for ingest of each different track by appending it to the POST_URL
      9. The fragment decode timestamps [=basemediadecodetime=] of fragments in the [=fragmentedMP4stream=] and the indexes base_media_decode_ time SHOULD arrive in increasing order for each of the different